 LocationSyracuse, New York, United States

-From the architect.
+Text description provided by the architects.
 With a collection focused largely on American art and ceramics, the Everson Museum exists as a structure that is more than just a vault for art.
 Designed in 1968 by I.M.
 Pei, the structure sought to simultaneously challenge the traditional museum typology through its innovative form while also existing as an object of modern art in its own right.
 Pei conceived the Everson as an open structure with access to its interior from all of its exposed sides.

 The building is primarily comprised of four opaque concrete volumes that surround an open atrium that visitors move through to access the galleries.
 A library/lounge and an auditorium exist as separate volumes that are accessed through the atrium.